padrino/padrino-framework/padrino-docs/guides/localization.md

     padrino rake ar:translate

-a new it.yml file will be created into `/app/locale/models/account/it.yml` with the following:
+a new it.yml file will be created into `/app/locale/models/account/it.yml` .

-you can now edit your generated `it.yml` file to reflect your current locale (Italian):
+You can now edit your generated `it.yml` file to reflect your current locale (Italian) .

 padrino-admin will now use your newly created yml file for translating the column names of grids, forms, error\_messages etc…